AEmilioDiStefano/aemiliodistefano.github.io/README.md

 ## A. Emilio DiStefano

-Hi, I'm Emilio - a results-driven software engineer dedicated to the development of effective, efficient, and low-cost robotics and embedded system solutions.
+Hi, I'm Emilio - a results-driven software engineer dedicated to the development of effective, efficient, low-cost robotics and embedded systems solutions.
+Here are some of my projects:

-# Project 1:
+# MemoryBot (Educational)
 ![host-and-port](images/MemoryBot-logo.png)
 ## [MemoryBot](https://github.com/AEmilioDiStefano/MemoryBot)